lmzuccarelli/composer-minimal-kubernetes/README.md

 # Overview

-This is a simple quick start to get a composer client and worker from the image-builder project (refer to the main [project](https://github.com/osbuild/osbuild-composer)) together with minio, a generic s3 bucket for local on-prem use, on a vanilla single node Kubernetes cluster, for a simplified dev environment
+This is a simple quick start to get a composer client and worker from the image-builder project (refer to the main [project](https://github.com/osbuild/osbuild-composer)) together with minio, a generic s3 bucket for local on-prem use, on a vanilla single node Kubernetes cluster, for a simplified dev environment, enabling the building and pushing centos,fedora and rhel images.

 ## Architecture (Kubernetes)